saintasia/portfolio/src/pages/project-management/index.md

 <div class="Works__main__txt">

 ##Design
-Based on the interviewees’ feedbacks, use cases of our personas and client requirements, I then created **4 task flows** that helped me define main functionality I needed for the initial wireframes and prototype.
+Based on the interviewees’ feedbacks, use cases of our personas and client requirements, I then created **4 task flows** that helped me define the main functionality I needed for the initial wireframes and prototype.
 Once the prototype was ready, it was tested out by **3 users** and refined based on their feedback.
 The refined solutions were then tested again until users were satisfied.

 </div><!-- text end -->
 <!-- img -->